asyrjasalo/dockoon/bicep/README.md

 - On Azure, target full ARM compatibility without actually writing any JSON
 - Deployments ought not to have state management (e.g. Terraform and Pulumi)
 - Pure and simple env vars over `azuredeploy.parameters.json` and configs
-- Deploying a single API to APIM ought to be less than 100 lines of code
+- API deployment ought to be one command and not require more than Azure CLI

 ## Prerequisites